VigneshDevaraj29/Vignesh_Projects/README.md

 # 💼 Vignesh_Devaraj_Projects

 Welcome to my personal and academic project repository!
-This repo serves as a collection of my projects that I have built during my Master's journey at **George Mason University** and beyond.

 A showcase of my academic and personal projects, blending **VLSI, FPGA design, and system-level Verilog development** with hands-on experiments in **neuromorphic computing and digital design**.
 These projects reflect my journey as a Master's student at **George Mason University**, exploring both **theory and hardware prototypes**.